urmiii/Personal-Projects-Portfolio/Software Development/Python/Foton/README.md

 # Foton
 This project will provide automatic grouping of images based on similar characteristics along with additional features.
-AIMG focuses on kmeans algorithm for the classification of images into groups.
+Foton focuses on kmeans algorithm for the classification of images into groups.
 The desktop application has been created majorly using PyQT5 for GUI, OpenCV for Image Processing, KNN for Classification.

 # Features
 📷 Capture Image dataset via webcam